pl48415/openvpn-install-advanced/README.md

 You can create UDP or TCP server or both of them and choose a port for each of them.

+You can create personal DNS resolver that is accessible only through vpn so you can tunnel even DNS requests.

 Using TCP server with port 443 can bypass some network firewalls that block OpenVPN traffic.

 # Installation